Kellee Khalil never had a startup idea big enough to pursue. Then, just over two years ago, her sister got engaged.

 “There’s a limited window, right?”
 Khalil asks.
 “For each opportunity there’s a clock ticking.
 Who’s going to build it the best, the fastest, who’s going to solve the problem?”

 With a beautiful redesign (search by color!), 30 million images viewed a month, and partnerships with the likes of Nordstrom, Anthropologie, and Etsy, Lovery is poised to do just that.

-The Takeaway: Common problems often mean massive markets--like the $160 billion American wedding industry.
+Bottom Line: Common problems often mean massive markets–like the $160 billion American wedding industry.
 When you run into frustration that fits into your life, go after solving it.